 Beyond these examples

-These snippets focus on specific role-level features: trust policy definition (inline JSON and data sources) and managed policy attachment.
+These snippets focus on specific role-level features: trust policy definition (inline JSON and data sources) and managed policy attachment with exclusive control.
 They’re intentionally minimal rather than full IAM configurations.

-The examples may reference pre-existing infrastructure such as AWS services that will assume the role (EC2, Lambda, etc.) and managed policies to attach (AWS-managed or custom).
-They focus on configuring the role rather than provisioning the surrounding IAM infrastructure.
+The examples may reference pre-existing infrastructure such as AWS services that will assume the role (EC2, Lambda, etc.).
+They focus on configuring the role rather than provisioning the services that use it.

 To keep things focused, common role patterns are omitted, including: